Clusters Account Setup & Management

 Refer to the Kubernetes Remote Scanner page for additional details.

-Migrating from a Remote Scanner to a Local Scanner
+How do I migrate from a Remote Scanner to a Local Scanner?

 1. Validate that the cluster ID configured for the local scanner installation is identical to the cluster ID in InsightCloudSec for any clusters you want to migrate.